 If this isn’t the first thing you do once you activate Branda, I’ll be sorely disappointed.

 Customizing the WordPress Admin Bar

-The Admin Bar module in Branda lets you change the admin bar logo, control which menu items are visible on the top, add new menu items, set admin bar visibility on site’s frontend as per user roles, and rearrange the menu items as per your liking.
+The Admin Bar module in Branda lets you change the admin bar logo, control which menu items are visible on the top, add new menu items, set admin bar visibility on the site’s front-end as per user roles, and rearrange the menu items just how you want.

 You should now see your custom logo and new menu item in the admin bar.

-I’d like to change the order of the newly created menu item and place it at the end.
-It’s as easy as pie with Branda.
+Next on the list – let’s change the order of the newly created menu item and place it at the end.
+It’s as easy as pie with Branda!

 Press the gray Reorder Menus button, then drag and drop the menu items to where you want them to be.
 Once done, click the blue Save Changes button.